bwRavencl/ControllerBuddy/README.md

 ## Download and Installation

-**Hint:** You may want to use the [ControllerBuddy-Install-Script](https://github.com/bwRavencl/ControllerBuddy-Install-Script) which automates the steps below and more.
+**Tip:** Check out the [ControllerBuddy-Install-Script](https://github.com/bwRavencl/ControllerBuddy-Install-Script), it automates all the steps below and much more!

 ### Windows x86-64